 Is There a Solution to Browser Fingerprinting?

-Short answer: no. This is the tragic thing about fingerprinting.
-There is no single solution or method you can undertake that will magically resolve the issue.
-However, there are a few things you can avoid to make sure it just slightly more difficult to track you.
+The short answer is no. This is the tragic thing about fingerprinting.
+There is no single solution or method you can utilize that will magically resolve the issue.
+However, there are a few things you can do and avoid to make sure it gets slightly more difficult to track you.
+That’s why we’ll give some tips on this down below.

 - Don’t log into an account that contains your personal information with a browser that you use for anonymous purposes.